-- Regulations often refer to standards where the regulation will require the worker to follow a specific standard or use equipment that has met the requirements of a specific standard. - The standards organizations are not the government so they cannot implement regulations. - However, the standards organizations are made up of experts in various disciplines. - The standards organizations most frequently referenced in OH&S regulations are: - CSA Group, formerly the Canadian Standards Association (CSA) (CAN/CSA) - American National Standards Institute (ANSI) - European Committee for Standardization (CEN), or in French: (Comité Européen de Normalisation) Conformité Européenne (CE),
+OH&S regulations often refer to standards.
+Where the regulation will require the worker to follow a particular standard or use equipment that has met the requirements of a specific standard.
+The standards organizations are not the government so they cannot implement regulations.
+However, the standards organizations are made up of experts in various disciplines.
+The standards organizations most frequently referenced in OH&S regulations are: